 Home: North Carolina

-My background is in systematics and ecology of fleshy fungi with a specialization in the genus Lactarius.
+My background is in systematics and ecology of fleshy fungi with a specialization in Lactarius and Clavariadelphus.
 I’ve given talks on mushrooms for beginners, mushroom identification, poisonous fungi, and just plain cool fungi.
-I’d be pleased to serve as a foray mycologist in the Midwest and the Appalachian mountains.
+I’m willing to serve as a foray mycologist in the Midwest and the Appalachian mountains.
 I’m flexible with regards to the kinds of talks I can present and willing to travel anywhere my expenses can be covered.

-Dr. Methven is Professor, Department of Biological Sciences at Eastern Illinois University.
+Dr. Methven is Chair in the Department of Biology at Savannah State University.

 I am happy to talk about my diversity work from Olympic National Park and related topics, as well as bioremediation and biodiversity prospecting, and my work conducting regional surveys for rare fungi.
 I also regularly teach introductory mushroom ID and give lectures on general fungal ecology.